The Hunchback of Notre Dame (musical)

-The Hunchback of Notre Dame is a musical play based on the 1831 novel of the same name written by Victor Hugo with songs from the 1996 Walt Disney Animation Studios film adaptation.

-The original musical premiered in 1999 in Berlin, Germany as Der Glöckner von Notre Dame ("The Bellringer of Notre Dame").
-It was produced by Walt Disney Theatrical, the company's first musical to premiere outside the U.S. It ran for three years, becoming one of Berlin's longest-running musicals.
+The Hunchback of Notre Dame is a musical with music by Alan Menken and lyrics by Stephen Schwartz.
+It is adapted from Walt Disney Animation Studios' 1996 film, which in turn was based on the 1831 novel by Victor Hugo.
+The musical premiered in 1999 in Berlin as Der Glöckner von Notre Dame, with a book by James Lapine.
+It was produced by Disney Theatrical Productions, being the company's first musical to premiere outside the United States.
+It ran for three years, becoming one of Berlin's longest-running musicals.

-The English-language musical The Hunchback of Notre Dame, with a revised libretto, had its debut at La Jolla Playhouse in San Diego, California on October 28, 2014 and ran until December 7, 2014.
-Subsequently, the show went on to open on March 4, 2015 at the Paper Mill Playhouse in Millburn, New Jersey, with more changes in the libretto.
-The show closed on April 5, 2015, after it was announced that it would not move to Broadway.
+The English-language version, with a revised book by Peter Parnell, had its debut at La Jolla Playhouse in San Diego, California on October 28, 2014, and ran until December 7, 2014.
+Subsequently, the show went on to open on March 4, 2015, at the Paper Mill Playhouse in Millburn, New Jersey, with more changes in the libretto.
+The show closed on April 5, 2015.

-In April 2017 a new German production of the musical opened at the Theater des Westens in Berlin.
-After closing in Berlin, the musical moved to Munich and Stuttgart.
+The musical is notably darker and thematically closer to the source material than the animated film, with composer Alan Menken and lyricist Stephen Schwartz repurposing and rewriting several songs to match the original tone of the Hugo novel.

 History

 Background (1996–1999)

-In 1996, Walt Disney Animation Studios created an animated film adaption of Victor Hugo's novel of the same name.
-It received generally positive reviews and did reasonably well at the box office.
-Disney on Broadway, the stage play arm of the Disney Corporation, had staged successful versions of Beauty and the Beast in 1994 and The Lion King in 1997.
-Disney wanted to move The Lion King to Berlin.
+In 1996, Walt Disney Animation Studios created an animated film adaption of Victor Hugo's novel of the same name with songs by Alan Menken and Stephen Schwartz.

 Der Glöckner von Notre Dame (1999–2002)

-For a long time, Berlin Theatre (now Theater am Potsdamer Platz) was in talks to stage The Lion King, but after those negotiations fell through, Disney offered The Hunchback of Notre Dame instead.
-This project, announced by Stella Entertainment on March 18, 1998, saw the stage musical-producing market leader of Germany depart from its tradition of only importing shows which had proven to be successful on Broadway.
-Originally rehearsed in English, then retaught in German, the musical opened on June 5, 1999 at Berlin.
-After a successful run – where 1.4 million visitors saw the play over 1204 performances – it closed in June 2002.
+Berlin Theatre (now Theater am Potsdamer Platz) sought to stage The Lion King, but after those negotiations fell through Disney offered The Hunchback of Notre Dame instead.
+This project was a departure from the theatre's history of only importing shows that had proven to be successful on Broadway.
+Originally rehearsed in English, then retaught in German, the musical opened on June 5, 1999.
+After a successful run – 1.4 million visitors saw the musical over 1,204 performances – it closed in June 2002.

-Directed by Lapine, the German translation was by Michael Kunze, choreography by Lar Lubovitch, set design by Heidi Ettinger, costume design by Sue Blane, lighting by Rick Fisher, sound by Tony Meola and projections by Jerome Sirlin.
-The production cost 45 million marks to produce, much of which was subsidised by state funds.
+Directed and revised by Lapine, with music by Menken and Schwartz, the German translation was by Michael Kunze, choreography by Lar Lubovitch, with sets by Heidi Ettinger, costumes by Sue Blane, lighting by Rick Fisher, sound by Tony Meola and projections by Jerome Sirlin.
+The production cost 45 million marks to produce (approximately U.S. $25 million), much of which was subsidised by state funds.
 The production featured forty-two actors from six different nations.
-Nine new songs were written for this version.
+In addition to the songs from the film, nine new songs were written for this version.
 This was Disney's first musical to premiere outside the US, and it became one of Berlin's longest-running musicals to date.
-As with Beauty and the Beast and The Lion King, Der Glöckner Von Notre Dame opened three years after the release of the movie on which it is based.